 Most forms of advertising expenses are tax-deductible, including flyers, mailers, print ads, and business cards.
 In addition, table fees or other small-business expenses incurred for the promotion of your business may also be deducted as advertising expenses.
 Fees that you pay Yelp or Google, for example, for advertising associated with your online presence are also deductible.

 2. Website Expenses

-If you have a business website, all costs associated with that site are deductible.
-This includes hosting or domain name fees, software, web designer commissions, and licensing fees for images to use on your site.
-As long as these are for the exclusive benefit of the business, they’re fully deductible.
+If you have a business website, costs associated with creating and maintaining it are also deductible business expenses.
+Such costs could include fees for hosting, domain name, website design, software, or licensing fees for images used.
+As long as these are for the exclusive use of the business, they are fully deductible.

 3. Home Office Expenses

 If you use some part of your home or property for business use and you use it exclusively and regularly for business, you may be able to take a deduction for expenses related to your home office.
 The two requirements are that: